Higher Education Admissions Process

-SERC Admissions Process
+SERC HE Admissions Process

 1. Complete an online application.